Bedrock-OSS/regolith/docs/_pages/docs/documentation/custom-filters.md

   nav: "sidebar"
 ---

 Regolith allows you to write your own local files, and register them directly as filters.
-Special support is provided for filters written with Python, Java, and Node JS,
+Special support is provided for filters written with Python, Node JS, and other languages.

 To start writing a custom filter, you first need a script to run.
 We will use `hello_world.py` as an example: